microsoft/botframework-cli/packages/orchestrator/README.md

 @microsoft/bf-orchestrator
 ======================

-This package is intended for Microsoft use only and should be consumed through @microsoft/botframework-cli.
+This package should be consumed through @microsoft/botframework-cli.
 It is not designed to be consumed as an independent package.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/@microsoft/bf-luis-cli.svg)](https://npmjs.org/package/@microsoft/bf-luis-cli)